 If you are an Australian not-for-profit with 40+ employees (our initial focus) and would like to discuss the support of MindMatter, simply send an email to firstname.lastname@example.org

 “When I first entered professional life, I looked at work and business as a means to an end... a necessary evil to carve out opportunities for creative or beneficent things.
 I quickly discovered that organisations could be the greatest opportunity for creativity and social good.

 I have since come to love strategy.
 From causes to corporations, from citizenry to scientific breakthroughs, and even war and peace – I think we are yet to scratch the surface of what’s possible when we apply our minds in a strategic way to things that matter.”

 Matthew Tutty, CEO

 Matthew founded MindMatter in 2017.
 Immediately prior, he spent 7 years at Telstra (ASX:TLS), Australia’s leading telco, where he was Executive Director of Strategy and Transformation, leading a portfolio team of 500 encompassing strategy, risk, growth, productivity, data, customer service, and P&L responsibility for Telstra’s challenger brand ‘Belong’.
-Prior roles have included Managing Partner of RERIGHT, Director of Marketing for technology start-up Haliplex, and Foreign Expert in the People’s Republic of China.
+Prior roles have included Managing Partner of RERIGHT, Director of technology start-up Haliplex, and Foreign Expert in the People’s Republic of China.